dt-apac-services/site/automationtraining/7-explanations/index.md

 ## Summary and General Rules

 1. Keptn generates a UUID for each sequence execution.
-The keptn context ID.
+This is the Keptn context ID and remains the same for all tasks and events in that singular sequence.
-2. Keptn generates a unique ID for every event. this is different to the keptncontext ID.
+2. Keptn generates a unique ID for every event.
+This is different to the keptncontext ID.
 3. `.started`, `.status.changed` and `.finished` events must take the `id` from the `.triggered` event and pass it back to keptn in the `triggeredid` field.
+4. `.started`, `.status.changed` and `.finished` events can signal a `result` and a `status` to Keptn.
+Keptn uses this to influence the success of failure of each task.
+5. Services can be "active" or "passive".
+There is no difference except their intended usage.
+"Active" services will be "doing" something (like a webhook triggering a Jenkins pipeline).
+A "passive" service is reactionary and will usually "be notifying" (eg. Send a Slack message).